"History has many cunning passages". - T. S. Eliot

 [It is thought that Rollo showed exceptional skills in navigation, warfare, leadership, and administration.
 He abdicated to his son Guillame (William) and died in a monastery in 933.
 Among his people he was for hundreds of years the personification of justice and good government under law.
 Others, who thought differently, found him cruel and arrogant.]

 His son Guillame Longue-Epee (William Longsword) succeeded him.
 The third duke was Richard sans Peur (the Fearless), and there were many intrigues and hard fights.
 This Richard died and was succeeded by Richard 2 who massacred Saxons in England at war.
 The French king Robert became the ally of Richard 2.
 After his death, Richard 3 succeeded him and died prematurely.
 Robert le Diable succeeded him and, before he died in Terre-Sainte, became the father of Guillame le Conquerant: William the Conqueror.
-[Hnam 80 pp]
+[Barthelemy 1862, 80 pp]

-WE FIND the family tree of William the Conqueror in the book of the historian R. Allen Brown.
+We find the family tree of William the Conqueror in the book of the historian R. Allen Brown.
 It looks like this:

 Rollo's great-granddaughter, Emma married two kings of England, Æhelred the Unready and Knut who was also king of Norway and Denmark.
 Her son, Edward the Confessor, from the first marriage, was King of England from 1042 to 1066.